ZhangSteven/DIF/README.md

 To do
 +++++++++

-1. Solve the problem when there is one or more blank lines in between positions in a holdings section.

-2. Solve the problem of miss spelled 'HKD Equiv' to 'USD Equiv.'

-3. Modify the error checking code, to include the sheet name being read.
+1. Modify the error checking code, to include the sheet name being read.

 +++++++++++++++++++++
-ver 0.22 @ 2017-8-2
+ver 0.22 @ 2017-8-7
 +++++++++++++++++++++
-1. Added support for
+1. Added support for trustee Macau Balanced fund and Guarantee fund.